 Kaveh: I agree with John.
 In almost all cases, at the end it is 1-2 people that write it and others just wordsmith.

-Colin: A question on process, in the IETF new drafts come out.
+Robert S: A question on process, in the IETF new drafts come out.
 And sometimes these get more attention.
 Maybe we could do things like that for working groups.

 Kaveh: Next week I will send an update to the entire Caucus.